Etelis: Taxonomy

+A single fossil species, †Etelis bathypelagicus Aguilera et al., 2025, is known from a nearly complete fossil skeleton recovered from the Late Miocene-aged Chagres Formation from the Pacific coast of Panama.
+This species appears to have inhabited deep waters of the Central American Seaway just prior to its closure and the formation of the Isthmus of Panama.

 Characteristics

 Etelis snappers are medium sized Lutjanids with slender, fusiform bodies.
 The jaws are equipped with small, conical teeth, the outer row being the largest and they have 1 or 2 pairs of enlarged canines at their front.
 The vomerine teeth are placed in a v-shaped or a crescent shaped patch.
-The space between the eyes is flattened.They have a continuous dorsal fin but there is a notch at the junction of the spiny part of the fin, this fin has 10 spines and 10 to 11 soft rays.
+The space between the eyes is flattened.
+They have a continuous dorsal fin but there is a notch at the junction of the spiny part of the fin, this fin has 10 spines and 10 to 11 soft rays.
 The anal fin has 3 spines and 8 soft rays.
 Both the dorsal and anal fins lack scales and the last ray in each fin is elongated.compared to the neighbouring ray The pectoral fins are long, just shorter than the head and contain 15 to 17 rays.
 The caudal fins are forked.
 These snappers are coloured in a variety of red or pink shades changing to silvery or whitish on lower flanks and abdomen.